 Have you got a trip planned to San Francisco?
 Is it your first time visiting??
 Well then you're in for a treat!
 Because this small city (yes, I say small because San Francisco is only 50 square miles, tiny in comparison to sprawling L.A.) packs a big punch!
 Which is a good thing for you because it means you can see a lot on your first visit to San Francisco.

-San Francisco can be an unforgettable experience for the first time tourist and if you visit the top 9 places we recommend seeing on your first trip we guarantee it!
+San Francisco can be an unforgettable experience for the first time tourist and if you visit these top 9 destinations we recommend seeing on your first trip we guarantee it!

 1. Golden Gate Bridge